sxlxc/Hakyllsite/posts/basepacking.md

 \DeclareMathOperator{\OPT}{OPT}

 There are few text books in combinatorial optimization discussing topics in matroid base packing, while matroid base covering([matroid partition problem](https://en.wikipedia.org/wiki/Matroid_partitioning)) is everywhere.
-Packing and covering of trees in graphs is discussed in chapter 51 of [@Schrijver2004].
+Packing and covering of trees in graphs can be found in chapter 51 in [@Schrijver2004].

 # Base packing & base covering